Olulu108/NL_energy_project/README.md

 The forecast shows that although all housing types are reducing gas consumption, detached houses—historically the highest consumers—are declining at the fastest rate.
 Based on this trend, detached homes could approach the consumption levels of other types by around 2035.

 However, this convergence is theoretical.
-In practice, differences in size, insulation, and heating needs mean that complete equalization is unlikely to occur, even if the trajectories suggest otherwis
+In practice, differences in size, insulation, and heating needs mean that complete equalization is unlikely to occur, even if the trajectories suggest otherwis.

 ---